tamhd/MultiMT/README.md

 ##### USAGE

-TmTriangulate basically merges two phrase tables into one phrase table.
+`TmTriangulate` merges two phrase tables into one phrase table.

-A command example: `./tmtriangulate.py features\_based -s test/model1 -t test/model1`
+A command example: `./tmtriangulate.py features_based -s test/model1 -t test/model1`

-This command triangulate model1 with itself, following the approach proposed by Cohn et al.
+This command will merge model1 with itself and estimate the feature values based on posterior probabilities, following the approach proposed by Cohn et al. 2007.

 The basic command line: `./tmtriangulate.py [action] -s source-phrase-table -t target-phrase-table`

 Until now, you can use two actions:

-* `features\_based`: Estimating new features from the posterior features.
+* `features_based`: Estimating new features from the posterior features.

-* `counts\_based`: Re-estimating the co-occurrence counts
+* `counts_based`: Re-estimating the co-occurrence counts

 Each action is set to default with its best parameters.
 Typically, you have to specify a few parameters: